whalebone/local-resolver-agent/README.md

 ##### Messages:

 Message fields are: '**requestId**', '**data**', '**action**'.
-Data and action are always present, requestId is present only when the message way initiated by portal, messages initiated by agent don't have them.
+Data and action are always present, requestId is present only when the message was initiated by portal, messages initiated by agent don't have them.
 .
 Portal only receives what is in the key '**data**'.
-Data key needs to be decoded/encoded to BASE64 upon receiving/sending for Wsproxy compatibility,
+Data key needs to be decoded/encoded to BASE64 upon receiving/sending for Wsproxy compatibility, The **data** key in response is always present and it illustrates how the operation went for the given service/action, _success_ and _failure_ are it's values.
+In case of failure **message** and **body** key are added, message is human readable situation evaluation and body is python error message.

 Sample message from agent:
 '''json